pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 ## Pupil Cloud Sign Up

-First-time users will need to Sign Up for a Pupil Cloud account.
+First-time users can Sign Up for a Pupil Cloud account.
 You can Sign Up by using your Google account, or by creating an account with email address and password.

 ### Automatic uploads to Pupil Cloud